MrOtherGuy/fx-autoconfig/readme.md

 Copy the *contents* of the folder "program" (not the folder itself) to the program folder you want the changes to apply to.
 That means the `config.js` should end up to the same folder where `firefox.exe` is located

-### Note for Release and Beta versions

-Firefox will ignore the config.js file in release and beta versions.
-You will need either Developer Edition or Nightly (unbranded build should also work).
-Only some functions in config.js are permitted in Release and Beta but the Components object that we require is not available.

 ## Setting up profile